Residential Driveway Permit Applicaton

 Read the following conditions carefully, then click the "I Agree" link at the bottom of the page to fill out the appropriate forms.

 - This permit is issued on the condition that licensee and any person working under the authority of this permit shall comply with the requirements of Act 52 of the PA of 1974 - Call Miss Dig Before You Dig - Phone 248-647-7344.

 - Precautions: During the progress of any work undertaken within the limits of said highway in pursuance hereof, the Licensee shall provide watchmen and flagmen as may be required for the safety and convenience of the public and/or as shall seem advisable to this Board; and shall furnish all barricades, signs and lights necessary to protect the public and/or such additional barricades, signs and lights as required by the Board.
-Traffic shall be maintained at all times unless otherwise indicated hereon by special endorsement of the Board's duly authorized representative.
+Two-Way traffic shall be maintained at all times unless otherwise indicated hereon by special endorsement of the Board's duly authorized representative.

 - Accident Liability and Indemnification: The said Licensee shall be liable for all damages, both to property and to persons, resulting from accidents which may occur as a result of the proposed operations in pursuance hereof.
 The Licensee shall save harmless and indemnify the Board and the County of Oakland from any claim for damages of any nature whatsoever which may arise out of his operation under this permit and upon request, furnish proof of insurance coverage for the term of this permit.